JorgePe/DIY-PU-Sensor/README.md

 ID1 and ID2 are the UART RX/TX - ID1 transports data from the Hub, ID2 transports data
 to the Hub.

-If you don't have a SPIKE distance sensor you can solder some female headers to your stripped cable:
+If you don't have a SPIKE distance sensor you can solder some female headers (like those used in jumper cables) to your stripped cable:

 ![image](https://github.com/user-attachments/assets/88ad1bb1-5594-4e79-9e38-5cc2cd7a2e04)

 For the pinout reference please see [Philo's page](https://www.philohome.com/wedo2reverse/connect.htm)

 ### Microcontroller

 Nowadays I suppose all microcontrollers have at least one UART.
-But for this specific guide you need one compatible with Arduino IDE.
-But even so, there are a lot of flavours (or architectures) so if you don't want to edit a few .h and .cpp files to adapt the code to your own flavour you should get one of these:
+But for this specific guide you need one board compatible with Arduino IDE (because MyOwnBricks is a Arduino library).
+And even so, there are a lot of flavours (or architectures) so if you don't want to edit a few .h and .cpp files to adapt the library to your own flavour you should get one of these:
 -  Atmega32u4 like the Arduino Pro-Micro
 -  ESP32 like the NodeMCU-ESP32 or the ES32-S3-Zero
 -  RP2040/RP2350 like the Raspberry Pi Pico

 I never used the Atmega.
-Here in Portugal they are not easy to find.
+Here in Portugal they are no longer easy to find.
 But the author of MyOwnBricks used it so if you want something bulletproof, it's your best option.

 The ESP32 boards are overkill - they have Wi-Fi, Bluetooth BLE and lots of GPIO pins, that will probably waste to much energy.
-But they are inexpensive and widely available and if you are a DIY you will probably already have one.
+But they are inexpensive and widely available and if you are a Maker you will probably already have one.

-The RP2040/RP2350 are also inexpensive and are becoming widely available.
+The RP2040/RP2350 are also inexpensive and are becoming widely available, with many variants.
+I used the Raspberry Pi Pico 2 and intend to try a smaller variant as soon as it arrives.

-To keep things simple, choose a microcontroller board that works with 3V3 power supply.
+To keep things simple, choose a microcontroller board that works with 3V3 (3.3 Volt) power supply.
 Some older boards require to be powered from 5V or USB and LEGO PU connector only supplies 3.3 Volt so an extra power supply or some kind of voltage conversion circuit is needed.

 ### Arduino IDE

 We will use MyOnwBricks, a C++ library for Arduino.
+So we need the [Arduino IDE](https://www.arduino.cc/en/software/).
-It's easy to install (I use Linux and didn't even installed, just running an AppImage).
+It's easy to install (I use Linux and didn't even installed it, I am just running an AppImage) but in Windows you might need to check documentation because of USB drivers or even security features.

+### MyOwnBricks library

+Currently (March 2025) version of [Ysard](https://github.com/ysard) [MyOwnBricks](https://github.com/ysard/MyOwnBricks)
+doesn't work out of the box with ESP32 or RP2040/2350.

+You can still install it (it's available in the Arduino IDE) and change a couple of lines or you can use [my fork](https://github.com/JorgePe/MyOwnBricks) until Ysard include my suggestions (or make his own changes, this is open source after all).

+I will later detail what is needed to be changed but essentially it is the definition of the Serial1 device used in the Arduino convention (not all boards have the same number of internal UARTS so a program compiled for Atmega32u will have Serial1 mapped different than the same program compild for ESP32 or RP2040.

+I also added to my fork a custom sensor class (two files: CustomSensor.h and CustomSensor.cpp) and an example sketch (custom_sensor.ino) for reading the state of a switch (like a tactile button or a reed switch) connected to a GPIO pin of the microcontroller board.

 ### Programmng the microcontroller